toumorokoshi/yt.rc/README.md

 # sub: a delicious way to organize programs

+## toumorokoshi edition: this is for my very own customizations

 Sub is a model for setting up shell programs that use subcommands, like `git` or `rbenv` using bash.
 Making a sub does not require you to write shell scripts in bash, you can write subcommands in any scripting language you prefer.

 A sub program is run at the command line using this style: